Data Analysis of Covid-19 on the NYC Apartment Market

 Background & Inspiration

-As the epicenter of Covid-19 in the United States, New York City has seen over 2.5 million cases since the outbreak of the virus.
+As the epicenter of Covid-19 in the United States, New York City's data has shown that there has been over 2.5 million cases since the outbreak of the virus.
 The virus had a devastating effect on the city, forcing the closure of schools, restaurants and bars - resulting in the loss of jobs for many.

 Since the goal of this analysis was to examine rent prices in NYC and any other factors that might affect prices, three data sources were used:

-The above datasets allow for a full picture of how Covid cases affected rent prices and what external factors in each borough may have contributed to the changes.
+The above datasets allow for a full picture of how Covid cases affected rent prices and which external factors in each borough may have contributed to the changes.

 To begin my analysis, I decided to get a basic understanding of the number of Covid cases in NYC.
 Using the NYT dataset, the below figure shows the average 7 day case count of Covid cases since the first recorded case on March 1st, 2020: